-The ChildNet CQI team is responsible for analyzing the data related to performance measures, scorecard indicators, case record reviews, and contract monitoring.
-The results are reviewed regularly by senior managers and the Board of Directors in order to identify areas in need of improvement, prioritize improvement activities on a small or broad scale, and manage programs and operations.
+The ChildNet CQI team is responsible for analyzing the data related to performance measures, scorecard indicators, and case record reviews.
+The results are reviewed regularly by senior managers and the Board of Directors to identify areas in need of improvement, prioritize improvement activities on a small or broad scale, and manage programs and operations.
 CQI further analyzes the data related to selected measures to identify the reason for each case not meeting targets.
-This data is aggregated quarterly and presented to the Performance Management meetings, Senior Management, and at 'All Staff' meetings.
+This data is aggregated quarterly and presented to the Operations meetings, Senior Management, and at 'All Staff' meetings.

-ChildNet conducts regular meetings to review performance on the state-wide scorecard in both circuits.
+ChildNet conducts regular meetings to review performance on the statewide scorecard in both circuits.
 During these meetings, management and/or team building videos are shown and reviewed, and reports are presented from active Six Sigma projects.
-Leaders have been identified for each scorecard indicator who report on the progress of meeting internal goals each week.
-In the beginning, the leads were Director level positions to develop infrastructure but have been transitioned to supervisors and even CQI staff members.
-These leads are accountable for their indicator and monitor the data and participate in projects to improve performance.
+Leaders have been identified for each scorecard indicator who report on the progress of meeting internal goals at each meeting.
+In the beginning, the leads were CQI staff and Director level positions to develop infrastructure but have been transitioned to include front line supervisors.
+These leads are accountable for their indicator; monitoring the data and participating in projects to continually improve performance.
 In Palm Beach, many of the indicators are led by the case management organization.
 This allows for a system-wide approach to performance and quality improvement.

-The CQI Directors lead the analysis the data in both circuits to create projections and targets for each week to meet the monthly targets.
+The CQI Directors lead the analysis of the data in both circuits to create projections and targets to meet the monthly and quarterly targets.
 This data is reviewed to the unit level to target the improvement activities to where they are most needed.
 Similarly, the federal measures and contracted outcome measures are analyzed for root causes for failure to reach performance targets at the unit and case level to identify training needs for case management staff and/or identify areas for improvement.